Featured

 Here is how the options traded on the day.

 At 3:25 p.m. they went as high as $1.30.
 It's Monday.
 Here now is how these Call options traded on the day.
 These options are meant to be day traded.
 Catch a swing and sell out and wait to do it again.
 Are these strategies to winning?
 It would be all to easy to say don't hold onto positions overnight.
 But that's not the case because sometimes that's when some of the best gains take place.
-Can we say that there is more "action" towards the end of a trading week?
-Well look at this five day chart showing the before and after weekend trading action.
-It sure had a lousy last few days.
-Thursday and Friday were both down days.

 All I can say is expect to be suprised.
 Daytraders with a habit getting out before closings often end up losing out on some of the biggest gains.
 Trading Exxon options kind of has a Vegas feel to it and in a way are kind of a distraction.
-Let me show you next, Tuesday's action.
+Let me now show you Tuesday's action.

 Comments